Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Methodology

 The variance in the number of candidate structures per uMLP pool complicated consistent quantitative assessment of the models’ ability to select competitive candidates in relevant regions of the configuration space.
-To account for the non-deterministic sampling of low-energy basins and ensure that each uMLP test pool included the ground state, we merged all minima found with uMLPs that offered a meaningful description of the particular compound into a single pool.
-Subsequent relaxation (0.001~eV/\AA\ tolerance) and filtering (0.92 SCUT) of the aggregate generated comparable pools for each classical model.
-Finally, structures in each uMLP pool were re-optimized with the reference DFT method.
+To account for the non-deterministic sampling of low-energy basins and ensure that each uMLP test pool included the ground state \RR{for each compound}, we merged \RR{selected minima from one evolutionary run for each uMLP (as detailed in Table S2) so that cases requiring additional tries did not contribute disproportionately to the aggregate.
+When multiple attempts were available, we retained the run reaching the lowest-energy uMLP minimum.} Subsequent uMLP-level relaxation (0.001~eV/\AA\ tolerance) and filtering (0.92 SCUT) of the \RR{merged sets} generated comparable pools for each classical model. \RR{In addition to the SCUT filter criteria, we also only collected minima up to 100 meV/atom above the lowest energy candidate to avoid the appearance of high energy artifacts that could skew our evaluation.
+This energy window filter led to an average of 17\% of structures in uMLP relaxed pools being filtered out, leaving only relevant low energy candidates for further analysis.} \RR{Finally, candidates in each uMLP pool were re-optimized with the reference DFT method, generally after conservative 0.01-tolerance MAISE symmetrization to remove numerical noise.}

 The fingerprint scalar product and the DFT energy difference between the uMLP- and DFT-relaxed configurations, defining structure and energy proximity metrics, respectively, indicated how close the competing minima were on the surrogate and reference PESs.
 The ranking accuracy was gauged using an RMSE defined as

 Here, $N$ is the number of structures in each pool, $\Delta \overline{E} = \overline{E}^{\text{uMLP}} - \overline{E}^{\text{DFT}}$ is the difference between pool averages, and the $N-1$ factor accounts for the Bessel correction.
 This metric differs from the typically reported overall model error in that it eliminates the average shifts irrelevant to relative stability, evaluates energies of configurations fully relaxed within their respective methods rather than identical snapshots, and probes accuracy only in the low-energy basins important in global structure searches.